vwteng/info344-class-code/php/README.md

 If you get that working, allow the client to use a query string parameter to name the city and country.

+Or use PHP to get the IP Address of the client, and call the [IP location API](http://ip-api.com/docs/api:json) to get the location information for that IP address.
+Then you can call the Open Weather API for that location, returning the current weather for wherever the client happens to be (or at least where the source IP was--if they go through a proxy or VPN server, that's the IP your server will get)

 ## Keep Going

 If you get through all of these, keep thinking of other little challenges you can do, or explore some more of the [built-in functions](http://php.net/manual/en/funcref.php).